danielendeg/nugetpackageupdate/specs/Platforms/Workspace-Platform/fhir_server_storage_on_aks.md

          at Microsoft.Health.Fhir.SqlServer.Features.Storage.SqlServerFhirModel.EnsureInitialized()
 ```
 This behaviour is expected.
 We need to use an access token when opening a connection to SQL Database.
 The access token is obtained using the user-assigned managed identity.
 In ['healthcare-shared-components/src/Microsoft.Health.SqlServer/ManagedIdentitySqlConnectionFactory.cs '](https://github.com/microsoft/healthcare-shared-components/blob/c07c85fcbd2dcfd4fecdbfc2dc176ee0379b86b1/src/Microsoft.Health.SqlServer/ManagedIdentitySqlConnectionFactory.cs), the SQL connection is updated with an access token.
 If we initialize `SqlServerFhirModel` with `ISqlConnectionFactory`, we will be able to authenticate to the SQL Database using a token and safely open a connection.

+##### Caching a token

+By default, the access token is valid for 1 hour.
+The `Microsoft.Azure.Services.AppAuthentication` library caches the token internally and automatically triggers refresh in the background when less than 5 minutes remaining until expiration.

+We might need to implement a similar caching mechanism for optimization if it hasn't been implemented.

+##### Handling Unauthorized error

+When opening a SQL connection fails with Unauthorized, we could try to refresh the access token on-demand and retry the connection.

+We could implement on-demand refresh of the token if it is not there.
+The downside is that the request latency might be longer.
+We can measure how frequent is the credential rotation.

 A high-level architecture of a Fhir Service on AKS, connecting to its SQL Database using user assigned managed identity: